Natural Resources Section

 Wetland Banking and Service Areas map

-Wetland Mitigation Banking
+Wetland Mitigation

-The NMDOT, in coordination with the Federal Highway Administration and the U.S. Army Corps of Engineers, is currently in the process of developing a “wetland mitigation banking” program, known as Advanced Permittee-Responsible Mitigation (APRM).
-This allows the NMDOT to restore, create, and enhance wetlands in advance of known construction impacts, which prevents project delays while also improving larger wetlands that provide greater ecological services and habitat.
+The NMDOT, in coordination with the Federal Highway Administration and the U.S. Army Corps of Engineers, is currently in the process of developing Advanced Permittee-Responsible Mitigation (APRM), also known as wetland banking.
+This allows the NMDOT to complete wetland mitigation in advance of known construction impacts and maintain credits with the U.S. Army Corps of Engineers, which prevents project delays while also improving larger wetlands that provide greater ecological services and habitat.

 Threatened and Endangered Species

 U.S. federal law protects critically rare animal and plant species and their habitats.
-The Endangered Species Act of 1973 (16 U.S.C 1531) provides for the protection of species that are at risk of extinction throughout all, or a significant portion of their range, and for the protection of ecosystems on which they depend.
-All listing decisions are based solely on the best scientific and commercial data available, and consideration of economic impacts during listing process is prohibited by the Act.
+The Endangered Species Act of 1973 (16 U.S.C 1531) provides for the protection of species that are at risk of extinction and for the protection of ecosystems on which they depend.
 The US Fish and Wildlife Service coordinates the Endangered Species Act but other federal and tribal agencies have additional sensitive species requiring protection.
 New Mexico has a wide range of threatened and endangered species, from endemic fish, snake and amphibian species in the Gila, to the Rio Grande silvery minnow, to plant species such as the Mesa Verde cactus and the Pecos sunflower.

 The NMDOT consults with the US Fish and Wildlife Service and coordinates with other government agencies and the public to ensure that construction and maintenance impacts on T&E species do not have an adverse effect, or that the adverse effect is mitigated through other conservation actions that will benefit the species.
+New Mexico also has a state endangered plant species list that is maintained by and requires consultation with the Forestry Division within the Energy, Mineral and Natural Resources Department.

 Bats and Bridges